OWSM-CTC: An Open Encoder-Only Speech Foundation Model for Speech Recognition, Translation, and Language Identification: Introduction

 \section{Introduction}

 The great success of large language models (LLMs)~\citep{gpt4,llama2,palm2} has sparked a growing interest in developing foundation models in various modalities.
 Recent studies have explored different approaches towards multilingual and multi-tasking speech foundation models~\citep{whisper, google-usm, meta-mms, audiopalm, seamless, owsm-asru23}.
-OpenAI's Whisper~\citep{whisper} is a series of Transformer encoder-decoder models trained on 680k hours of proprietary labelled audio.
+OpenAI Whisper~\citep{whisper} is a series of Transformer encoder-decoder models trained on 680k hours of proprietary labeled audio.
 Whisper achieves strong results in multilingual automatic speech recognition (ASR), any-to-English speech translation (ST), and spoken language identification (LID).
-Although it shows the effectiveness of large-scale (weakly) supervised pre-training, the full development pipeline including training data details is not publicly accessible.
-Recent work releases Open Whisper-style Speech Models (OWSM)~\citep{owsm-asru23, owsm-v31} with the aim of reproducing Whisper-style training using public data and open-source toolkits.
+Although it shows the effectiveness of large-scale (weakly) supervised pre-training, the full development pipeline, including training data details, is not publicly accessible.
+Recent works have developed Open Whisper-style Speech Models (OWSM)~\citep{owsm-asru23, owsm-v31} with the aim of reproducing Whisper-style training using public data and open-source toolkits.
 However, Whisper and OWSM adopt the encoder-decoder architecture, which generates text tokens given speech in an autoregressive manner.
 They might hallucinate during inference, and the speed can be slow.
-Other models with a decoder-only architecture like AudioPaLM~\citep{audiopalm} and VioLA~\citep{viola} would suffer from the same issues due to autoregressive decoding.
+Other models with decoder-only architectures, like AudioPaLM~\citep{audiopalm} and VioLA~\citep{viola}, could suffer from the same issues due to autoregressive decoding.

-Another type of work like Google's USM~\citep{google-usm} and Meta's MMS~\citep{meta-mms} uses non-autoregressive models with Connectionist Temporal Classification (CTC)~\cite{ctc}, but these CTC-based models are designed for ASR only.
+Another type of work like Google USM~\citep{google-usm} and Meta MMS~\citep{meta-mms} uses non-autoregressive models with Connectionist Temporal Classification (CTC)~\cite{ctc}, but these CTC-based models are designed for ASR only.
 Prior studies have also achieved promising results of CTC models for ST only, but they mainly focus on specific language pairs at much smaller scales~\citep{orthros, chuang-etal-2021-investigating, xu-etal-2023-ctc}.
 Some of them employ additional decoders~\citep{orthros, yan-etal-2023-ctc} or cross-attention layers~\citep{xu-etal-2023-ctc}, making the model more complicated.